digst/cloud/design.md

 #### Directory

-**[AD]** Users, Applications and Dataset are ressources registered in SITs existing Active Directory
+**[AD]** Users, Applications, Services and Dataset are ressources registered in SITs existing Active Directory

 Only employees and platform devops.
 Other users in trusted datasets.